ipfs-inactive/blog/content/post/29-js-ipfs-pubsub.md

 ---

+IPFS stands for the Inter-Planetary File System but it's much more than that, it's a complete stack for distributed and decentralized applications.
 While not stricty a necessary competence of IPFS (since IPFS is more concerned with transport and protocols for managing content-addressing and all the resulting datastructures (like a Merkle DAG, blockchain, and others)), fortunately, the pub-sub protocol ended up being incorporated into its stack.

-Here is a 10-minute demo of how to use it:
+(here is a 10-minute demo of how to use it:)

 [![https://www.youtube.com/watch?v=Nv_Teb--1zg](https://user-images.githubusercontent.com/1211152/28114238-e540840e-66f7-11e7-952c-1ebbc211ac30.png)](https://www.youtube.com/watch?v=Nv_Teb--1zg)